rishadappat/ChargerApp/README.md

 # ChargeApp

-> A car car charging and battery information application with charger locations.
+> A car charging and battery information application with charger locations.
 > Implemented using Kotlin, Jetpack Compose in MVVM architecture.

 ## Please find the documentation regarding the project.